laisbsc/VentBot/README.md

 # VentBot
 Capstone project.
-A friendly chatbot that helps humans get throught the emotional toll of COVID-19.
+A friendly chatbot that helps humans get through the emotional toll of COVID-19.

-## To install the repository localy
+## To install the repository locally
 - git clone the repo
 - cd into the repository
-- - install the dependencies by typing `python -m pip install -r requirements.txt`.
+- git add install the dependencies by typing `python -m pip install -r requirements.txt`.